mediafly/extensions-documentation/extensions.md

 #### Local key/value storage

 This method stores data locally and does not synchronize with our servers.
 If a user uninstalls the app (iOS, Android, Windows, Mac) clears their local storage (web), or uses a private/incognito window (web) the keys cannot be retrieved.
+It is recommended to use the synced key/value storage mechanism over local storage.

 ##### Save data (local)
 To save data to the app container, call mflyCommands.putValue(_key, value_), where _key_ is the key you wish to save, and _value_ is the value for that key.